allTheRath/TicketKeeper/README.md

 A project manager is responsible for assigning Developer with ticket.

-A developer is suppose to update each ticket with given task.
+A developer is supposed to update each ticket with given task.

-A admin is responsible for managing user accounts and adding deleating all types of users.
+An admin is responsible for managing user accounts and adding deleting all types of users.

 ## Currently this project supports individual account login.